Fundthrough/postgres_to_redshift/README.md

 5. Create a new Pull Request

 UPDATES 2017-04-28
-1. remove any operational tables from moving over to AWS (table_name NOT IN ('ar_internal_metadata','schema_migrations') AND LEFT(table_name,1) != '_')
+1. Remove any operational tables from moving over to AWS (table_name NOT IN ('ar_internal_metadata','schema_migrations') AND LEFT(table_name,1) != '_')
-2. add COMPUPDATE ON to enable automatic compression during COPY command
+2. Add COMPUPDATE ON to enable automatic compression during COPY command
-3. automtically assign "sortkey distkey" to "id" column
+3. Automtically assign "sortkey distkey" to "id" column

+UPDATES 2017-05-03
+1. Modify to gem to load data from Audit to S3 only
+2. New Class call postgres_to_s3